 This should be set up in the same way as any Individual Allowance time off type to be allocated against employees.
 Important fields to consider on this page are:

 - Time off type - A name for the time off type which will be seen by employees and managers when booking, approving or reporting on time off of this type.

 - Deduct from employee allowance? - This should be set to Yes from individual allowance.

-- Paid and Authorised - Should both be set to Yes.
+- Paid and Authorised - Set both to Yes.

 - Auto Populate Type - Should be set to Yes in order for the balance to be automatically populated and pro-rated.